 Richard and Gay Found a Tax-savings Way to Help Kansas City Ballet

-Professors Richard Jensen and Gay Dannelly recently moved to Kansas City after retiring from academia at the University of Notre Dame.
+Professors Richard Jensen and Gay Dannelly moved to Kansas City after retiring from academia at the University of Notre Dame.

 For Richard, he was finally returning to his hometown after decades away.
 For Gay, who grew up in California and spent much of her adult life in the northern Midwest, Kansas City promised a new adventure with exciting new cultural offerings such as a resident ballet company and a symphony.